rasibn/resume/resume.typ

 )

 #resume-item[
-  - Conducted tutorials, 1-on-1 sessions to help students solve problemsets for Theory Of Computation and Analysis of Algorithms courses.
+  - Improved student understanding of complex algorithms by conducting tutorials and 1-on-1 sessions for Theory of Computation and Design & Analysis of Algorithms courses.
-  - Graded and provided individual feedback on their solutions for 160 students.
+  - Enhanced learning outcomes for 160 students by providing detailed individual feedback on problemset solutions.
 ]

 = Projects